This Cheesecake Flan is one of my ultimate favorite desserts. So creamy, luxurious and tasty.

 Preheat oven to 325°F.

 It will need to bake in a water bath in the oven.
 Set the baking dish into a large baking pan with tall sides and pour water around the flan baking dish to come 2/3 the way up the sides.
+You are creating a water bath to cook the cheesecake slowly and evenly.

 Bake for about 1 hour and 30 minutes (I baked mine for 1 hour and 40 minutes) until the flan is set and the center only jiggles a little bit.
 Remove flan from the oven and water bath and let cool.
 Chill in refrigerator for at least 8 hours.